JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_7_Terminology/P.md

 > The peace of Jesus is the joy and satisfaction of a God-knowing individual who has achieved the triumph of learning fully how to do the will of God while living the mortal life in the flesh. <a id="s68_193"></a>[UB 181:1.8](/en/The_Urantia_Book/181#p1_8)

-the peace of Jesus is, then, the peace and assurance of a son who fully believes that his career for time and eternity is safely and wholly in the care and keeping of an all-wise, all-loving, and all-powerful spirit Father.
+> The peace of Jesus is, then, the peace and assurance of a son who fully believes that his career for time and eternity is safely and wholly in the care and keeping of an all-wise, all-loving, and all-powerful spirit Father.
 And this is, indeed, a peace which passes the understanding of mortal mind, but which can be enjoyed to the full by the believing human heart. <a id="s70_367"></a>[UB 181:1.10](/en/The_Urantia_Book/181#p1_10)

 ## Peacemaking